kreauniv/comp308/source/lambda.rst

 Given a function, what can we do with it?
 We can apply it to some value.
 What kind of a value can we apply it to (at least within lambda calculus)?
 We can apply it to another function.
-So Alonzo Church came up with a representation for numbers as the idea of applying a function a certain number of times.
+So :index:`Alonzo Church` came up with a representation for numbers as the idea of applying a function a certain number of times.

 If we consider applying a function :rkt:`f` to a value :rkt:`x` a number of times, we could write that sequence as --